1000001101000/firmimgtool/README.md

 So far I have:
 - Created a simple Makefile that supports cross compile.
-- Tested it on armel and PowerPC (32-bit).
-The original code fails on 64-bit architectures (working on it).
+- Changed some data types to allow it to work on 64-bit platforms
+- made other minor changes to address compiler warnings.
+- set up workflow to generate binaries for relavant platforms.

 The original file can be found here: